slatedocs/slate/source/includes/_list-entries.md

 Operations like adding and removing entities from a list can be accomplished using the list entry abstraction.

-**Note:**
-Although list entries correspond to rows in an Affinity spreadsheet, the values associated with the entity are not stored inside the list entry resource.
-If you are trying to update, create, or delete a value in one of the custom columns for this list entry, please refer to the [Field Values](#field-values) section.
-The list entry API is only used for getting, adding, or removing entities from a list.
-It does not handle updating individual cells in columns.

 | Attribute  | Type     | Description                                                                                                                                                                       |
 | ---------- | -------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | id         | integer  | The unique identifier of the list entry object.                                                                                                                                   |